dvska/appliance/README.md

 These are the highlights why to use the i-doit virtual appliance in a production environment:

 -   Operating system is the latest stable version of [Debian GNU/Linux](https://debian.org/).
-[It's our recommened OS.](https://kb.i-doit.com/display/en/System+Requirements)
+[It's our recommended OS.](https://kb.i-doit.com/display/en/System+Requirements)
 -   [This tool chain](https://github.com/bheisig/i-doit-scripts) is included, so you're ready to start you own CMDB.
 This includes:
     -   Pre-installed latest version of i-doit pro
     -   Pre-configured LAMP stack (GNU/Linux, Apache Web server, MariaDB and PHP) + memcached